ianlewis/go-stardict/README.md

 # go-stardict

-A stardict library for Go
+A stardict dictionary library for Go.

 ## Status